Arildoj/IoT-Platform-control-SmartModule/README.md

 The system consists in a database platform where the modules can communicate independent (autonomous) generating information from your sensors direct to a database.
 All modules communicate with server through an IP address and the platform recognize automatic your status and what is your finality.
 The all generate data can be manipulated direct in a web browser, visualized in graph and changed remotely.
-Each module can be set remotely too if necessary.
+Each module can be set remotely too, if necessary.

 **Database Server**
 Is a remote server where are storage all data, information and activities of the modules.
 The controller of modules can be configured in this page.